-1801 - First national census undertaken.
-Dock population - 23,747; Plymouth - 16,040; Stonehouse - 3,407.

-1804 - Samuel Phelps was born in St. Aubyn Street.
+- 1801 First national census undertaken.
+Dock population 23,747; Plymouth 16,040; Stonehouse 3,407. - 1804 Robert Stephen Hawker was baptised at Stoke Damerel church by his uncle, Reverend John Hawker.
+In later life Robert became vicar of Morewenstow church.
+He is reputed to have introduced the first modern Harvest Festival in 1843 and is famous for composing the Cornish 'National Anthem' Trelawney. - 1804 Samuel Phelps was born in St. Aubyn Street.
 When orphaned at the age of 16 he went to London to try and make his fortune.
 He became an acclaimed tragic actor and founded Sadlers Wells in 1844.